How to turn off VPN on computer safely (Windows, macOS, Linux)

 1.2.
 Resolving slow internet speeds or connection issues

-According to Norton Cybersecurity, "Using a VPN may result in slower internet speeds depending on server location and the amount of encryption used."
-This can be resolved by temporarily disabling the VPN when high-speed connectivity is essential.
+According to Norton Cybersecurity, “Using a VPN may result in slower internet rates depending on server location and the amount of encryption used.”
+This can be resolved by temporarily disabling the VPN when rapid connectivity is essential.

 1.3.
 Accessing region-specific services